vocamen/vocamen.github.io/more/animations.md

 This simple 2D animation of a dynamic (and exhausting!) granny lasts 8 seconds.

 For these 8sec animation, you will need:
-- skills
+- Skills
 - 202 drawings or other mean to express the animation
-- approximately 8 hours of editing (cleaning, aligning, looping)
+- Approximately 8 hours of editing (cleaning, aligning, looping)

 This is why 2D animation movies require resources.
 We made it to show our skills and break down details.